Valpiccola/Seomi/README.md

 Ever wondered how your website could perform better in search engines?
 Well, wait no more!
 We are excited to present 𝗦𝗲𝗼𝗺𝗶, an all-in-one SEO analyzer that extracts vital data from web pages and stores it in a PostgreSQL database for further analysis. 📊

 ## 🔥 Seomi Features:
-- ✅ Title, meta description, and headings analysis
-- ✅ Internal and external link analysis
-- ✅ URL, title, and meta description length
-- ✅ Response time, status, and word count
-- ✅ Page size and text ratio
-- ✅ Canonical URL, meta robots, and image alt attributes
-- ✅ Structured data, links, and language tags
+- ✅ Extracts URLs from a sitemap XML file
+- ✅ Processes each URL by extracting various SEO metrics
+- ✅ Generates SEO alerts based on the extracted metrics
+- ✅ Saves the metrics to a PostgreSQL database
+- ✅ Prints a summary report of the processed URLs with associated alerts

 ## 🎓 Getting started:
 - 1️⃣ Create a PostgreSQL database and table